Direct connections configuration

 Default value:

-This option string supports older browser versions by retaining support for TLS 1.0 and TLS 1.1, two protocols that in June 2008 the IETF recommended for deprecation.
+This option string supports older browser versions by retaining support for TLS 1.0 and TLS 1.1, which were recommended for deprecation in 2018 and formally deprecated in March 2021 (IETF RFC 8996).
 Review this configuration for compliance with your security policy before deploying to production.
-For an example of configuration restricted to modern direct clients only, see Example TLS protocol and cipher configuration. -
+For an example of configuration restricted to modern direct clients only, see Configuring supported TLS protocol versions.

 directssl-passwordfile